MehrdadDw/FluidSim/README.md

    ```

+   Use Space bar to drop!
 W, S, A and D to apply force!

 Used methods in **Paper: Position Based Fluids
 By